danielctull-apps/gendoc/README.md

 user name is, so that it can generate the correct urls for a docset feed.
 It looks for the first remote with the pattern: git@github.com:yourname/

+## Options

 The script looks for a file `.appledoc.plist` at the root of your project.
 If it finds it, it reads additional appledoc settings from it.
-You can use this to customise your settings on a per-project basis.
+You can use this to customise your Appledoc settings on a per-project basis.

-## Options

-There are currently three options that you can set by editing the top of the script.
+There are also currently three options that you can set by editing the top of the script.

 Setting `publish` to true causes the generated pages to be pushed back up to github.
-If it's set to false, the script just echoes out the push command that you would need to use.
+If it's set to false, the script just echoes out the git command that you would need to use to do the push.

 Setting `open` to true opens the index page of the generated documentation in your default browser.
 Github can take a while to update the pages after you've pushed, so this isn't always a useful thing to do.